 - a fixed wireless telecommunications operator on permitting, network deployment and operations;

-- the Enugu State Government on its public- private partnership programme to grant water distribution concessions to private companies;
+- a state government in Nigeria on its public- private partnership programme to grant water distribution concessions to private companies;

-- the Enugu State Government on the World Bank Urban Water sector reform, rehabilitation of water production facilities and review of draft enabling legislation for private sector participation in the sector;
+- a state government in Nigeria on the World Bank Urban Water sector reform, rehabilitation of water production facilities and review of draft enabling legislation for private sector participation in the sector;

-- a bidder for a concession to operate and manage the urban water systems in Imo State; and
+- a bidder for a concession to operate and manage the urban water systems in one the states in Nigeria; and

 - a telecommunications company focused on extending critical ICT services to underserved rural communities in Africa, on the deployment of a solar powered cellular network to serve rural communities in Nigeria.